microsoft/autogen/samples/apps/research-assistant-react/README.md

 yarn build
 ```

 The command above will build the frontend ui and copy the build artifacts to the `autogenra` web ui folder.
-Note that you may have to run `npm install --force` to force resolve some peer dependencies.
+Note that you may have to run `npm install  --force --legacy-peer-deps` to force resolve some peer dependencies.

 Run the web ui: